BLTGreen/Architecture-Repo/solutionsBuildingBlocks/integrationApproaches/streamingOptions.md

 **Maintainability**

-In order to use Kafka with Azure, we’ll need to configure Event Hubs https://learn.microsoft.com/en-us/azure/event-hubs/event-hubs-about and
+Kafka has multiple pre-built connectors, including https://github.com/confluentinc/examples/blob/latest/cloud-etl/connectors/rds.json which would allow us to use RDS as a source and stream all updates.

 ## Amazon Kinesis